techexpresslive/ridiculously-responsive-social-sharing-buttons/readme.txt

 This plugin is adapted from the RRSSB Github project you can find [here](https://github.com/kni-labs/rrssb).

+As there is no Admin Panel, setting up RRSSB may require minimal CSS and PHP knowledge.
+If you would like to write an Admin Panel I will be happy to add it to the plugin.

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory